In Exercises 1–4, the sample size n, probability of success p, an... | Channels for Pearson+

 Normal Approximation

-The normal approximation to the binomial distribution is applicable when certain conditions are met, specifically when both np and nq are greater than or equal to 5.
+The normal approximation to the binomial distribution is used when certain conditions are met, specifically when both np and nq are greater than or equal to 5.
 This allows us to use the normal distribution to estimate probabilities for binomial experiments, simplifying calculations.
-In this scenario, we need to check if np (24*0.85) and nq (24*0.15) meet this criterion.
+In this scenario, we need to check if np and nq meet this criterion to determine if the normal approximation is valid.

 Recommended video: